 13 miles south of Soldotna is this sleepy little town where we access the Kasilof river for King Salmon in June and July along with sockeye salmon and silver salmon.
 There are some steelhead opportunities here in the fall along with a great sandwich at Jersey Subs.

 Fishing in Homer Alaska

 Nicknamed the Halibut capital of the world and is certainly famous for that but its hidden jewel is the winter King Salmon fishery.
-Great fishing all winter long from September though June for feed Kings.
+Great fishing all winter long from September through June for feed Kings.
 While there are many great halibut charters here we prefer Anchor Point as it saves at least an hour running time to the popular fishing grounds.
 Less of a boat ride makes for more time fishing.

 Fishing in Coopers Landing

 One of the first little towns you drive through on you your way down to the Kenai River.
 This is where it all starts last the Kenai flows out of Kenai Lake, rivers such as the Russian dump into the river here and is a famed Rainbow trout fishery in the fall and sockeye fishery prior to that.
-Often referred to as the upper upper river this portion of the river is also a popular scenic float destination
+Often referred to as the upper river this portion of the river is also a popular scenic float destination

 Fishing in Sterling, AK